RoiShukrun1/Tech-Tube/README.md

 - Storing new user, video, and comment records.
 - Recording user actions such as liking, unliking, and subscribing.
 - Supporting data modifications: video titles, descriptions, comment content, and more.
-- In the "Your Channel" dropdown menu, users can navigate to their channel page and delete their account.
+- In the side bar menu, users can navigate to their channel page and delete their account.
+- In the main page user can view the 10 most view videos and 10 random videos.
 - New web pages added: publisher channel page and searched videos page.

 # Getting Started